chileung69/google-search-mcp/SUBMISSION.md

 - **TypeScript Implementation**: Full type safety and IDE support

 ### ⚡ **Why Choose This Over Alternatives**
-- **No Rate Limit Surprises**: Clear error messages about Google API limits (100 free searches/day)
+- **💰 HUGE COST SAVINGS**: 100 free searches/day vs. $20-50/month for other search APIs
+- **🔗 NO MIDDLEMAN MARKUP**: Pay Google directly at their rates, not inflated reseller prices
+- **📊 TRANSPARENT PRICING**: Clear Google API pricing - no hidden fees or surprise charges
+- **🚫 NO VENDOR LOCK-IN**: Use Google's official API - switch anytime without proprietary dependencies
-- **Domain Intelligence**: Groups results by source, helping identify authoritative vs. casual sources
+- **🎯 DOMAIN INTELLIGENCE**: Groups results by source, helping identify authoritative vs. casual sources
-- **Two Tools, One Server**: Both raw data and intelligent summaries in a single, lightweight package
+- **🛠️ TWO TOOLS, ONE SERVER**: Both raw data and intelligent summaries in a single, lightweight package
-- **Community-First**: Built specifically for MCP ecosystem with Cline users in mind
+- **👥 COMMUNITY-FIRST**: Built specifically for MCP ecosystem with Cline users in mind

-**Bottom Line**: This server makes Cline dramatically more powerful by giving it access to the entire web while intelligently organizing results.
-It's like giving your AI assistant a research team.
+**Bottom Line**: This server makes Cline dramatically more powerful by giving it access to the entire web while saving you hundreds of dollars annually compared to other search services.
+It's like giving your AI assistant a research team at Google's direct pricing.

 ## Testing